 Some home chefs actually purchase these brands and models right out of their local showrooms, but these units cost several thousands of dollars, new.
 In fact, they cost as much as some new cars.
 However, IKEA manufactures a line of narrow refrigerators that fit in well with about any home décor and many budgets.

 Frostig CFS 310 S

-The FROSTIG CFS 310 S has doors that can be mounted to open to the right or to the left, making it the most functional for your individual kitchen.
+The FROSTIG CFS 310 S includes practical doors that can be mounted to open to the right or to the left, making it the most functional for your individual kitchen.